XDC-Community/docs/how-to/CoralX/how-to.md

     ],
 }
 ```
+Create a file at the project root named `privateKey`, this file will hold the private key from Ganache that you copied earlier.
+Also create a file at project root named `privateKey.apothem`, this file will hold the private key for the Apothem testnet wallet that you will create further on in the tutorial.

-Last, paste the private key from Ganache to `privateKey` in the project folder and change `http://127.0.0.1:7545` to the RPC server URL in Ganache.
+Paste the private key from Ganache to `privateKey` in the project folder and change `http://127.0.0.1:7545` to the RPC server URL in Ganache.
 Make sure there is NO newline characters in the file.
 We also need to create `privateKey.apothem` because it's referenced in `coralX-config.js`.

 ```bash
 touch privateKey.apothem